Users - Nontaxable Uses - Filing Claims for Refund

 - Vehicles on highways under the jurisdiction of the U.S. Department of Agriculture (for example, National Forest roads)

 - Vehicles used on-highway and off-highway: You should do periodic tests to determine whether formulas you use to determine your off-highway use are accurate.
 See Regulation 1432, Other Nontaxable Uses of Diesel Fuel in a Motor Vehicle.
-You may want to contact Special Taxes and Fees for more information.
+You may want to Contact Us for more information.